13 Forex CRM Features Brokers Need in 2026

 Introducing Brokers (IBs) and affiliates drive a significant portion of client acquisition for most forex brokerages.
 Your CRM needs to handle the full complexity of multi-tier partner structures.

-Red flag: If the CRM only supports flat CPA commissions, it won’t work for brokerages with complex IB networks—which is most brokerages operating in Asia, the Middle East, or Africa.
+Red flag: If the CRM only supports flat CPA commissions, it will not work for brokerages with complex IB networks — which is most brokerages operating in Asia, the Middle East, or Africa.

 4. Payment Gateway Integration